AgesilausDrako/Flashcard-Generator/README.md

 # Flashcard-Generator

 ## Description
 FlashCard-Generator is a backend application, utilizing node.js and inquirer, an npm package, to make study flashcards.
-The user can
+The user can play the preset card games or create custom cards and then play them.

 ## Important Details
 This application requires a certain the inquirer npm package in order to run.